shardeum/community-missions/missions/new/31/README.md

     - is hosted on IPFS/Filecoin using Fleek/Spheron for easy access
     - allows user to connect Metamask wallet with a button
-    - allows the user to read the inital(before upgrade) and final(after upgrade) value
+    - allows the user to read the initial(before upgrade) and final(after upgrade) value
     - allows the user to change the value/update